LispCookbook/cl-cookbook/variables.md

 It could also be possible to create one from anywhere by *proclaiming* it "special".
-It really isn't the thing you do everydays but, you know, in Lisp everything's possible ;)
+It really isn't the thing you do everydays but, you know, in Lisp everything is possible ;)

 > A dynamic variable can be referenced outside the dynamic extent of a form that binds it.
 Such a variable is sometimes called a "global variable" but is still in all respects just a dynamic variable whose binding happens to exist in the global environment rather than in some dynamic environment.
 [Hyper Spec]